PBS 59 of X — More Bootstrap Breakpoints

 Bootstrap Utility & Content Classes with Breakpoint Support

-While most of the Bootstrap content and utility classes don’t provide breakpoint support, some do, so let’s loop back and fill in that missing detail.
+While most of the Bootstrap content and utility classes don’t provide breakpoint support, some do.
+Let’s loop back and fill in that missing detail.

 As a general rule, when there is breakpoint support, its structure looks the same as the breakpoint support in the Bootstrap grid — i.e. specific breakpoints are specified by inserting two-letter codes as the second part of the class name (dashes separate parts of the class name).
 If you look at how breakpoints work with columns in the grid, you’ll see that pattern in action.
 The class